 This workshop is designed to bring together a group of people with a common interest in scientific discovery using data from NASA's TESS Mission.
 This meeting is intended to build new collaborations, minimize duplication of effort, and facilitate the development of open-source tools for working with this new dataset.
 This is not a traditional scientific conference and there will not be any formal talks.
 Instead, the time will be spent in informal discussions and co-working, with the goal of having tangible results by the end of the week.
 We welcome people interested in all potential uses of TESS data.
 This project is designed to help build and support the broader TESS community, and we welcome applications from people both inside and outside the TESS project.

 The deadline for applications is 15 January 2019.
 Applicants will be selected using entrofy with the goal of selecting a diverse group of participants.
 Preference will be strongly given to those who can commit to attending all five days.
 Limited travel assistance may be available for those who could not otherwise attend.
-If you are interested, please apply via this link.
 Any questions should be addressed to the SOC chair.

 The Building Early Science with TESS workshop will take place March 25-29, 2019 at the University of Chicago.

 To ensure transparency and openness, we have adopted the collaboration policy developed for the Gaia Sprints.
 This policy requires that participants agree to the following: